BIO 191. General Biology I. 4 Credit Hours.

 BIO 418.
 Advanced Molecular Biology.
 4 Credit Hours.

 This is an advanced, lab-intensive course focusing on the application and development of molecular genetic data.
 Lectures will focus on the practical applications of molecular data to address ecological, evolutionary, and medical questions.
 Lectures will also provide students with the theoretical background necessary to understand current molecular analytical and lab techniques.
 Labs will provide students with hands-on experience generating and analyzing molecular genetic data.
-Two hours lecture and six hours laboratory per week. prerequisites or corequisites: BIO 218; CHM 223-224 and at least junior standing.
+Two hours lecture and six hours laboratory per week. prerequisites or corequisites: BIO 218; CHM 223 and CHM 224 and at least junior standing.